Il-castor/orbslam3-odometry/README.md

 ```

-For stop the node press `ctrl-c` and this save ORB_SLAM3 statistics txt in your folder.
+To stop the node press `ctrl-c` and this save ORB_SLAM3 statistics txt in your folder.

+## How to get stereo parameters
+Use MATLAB to stereo-calibrate the cameras.
+Once it's done, export the stereo parameters result in the workspase.
+Use [this MATLAB script](src/orbslam3_odometry/from_matlab_to_opencv/from_matlab_to_opencv.m) to convert parameters to OpenCV and write them in a file.

+Take the content of the generated <i>orbslam_parameters.txt</i> file and copy it in the settings yaml settings file.
+Set just_check_stereo_calibration to true to view the results of the stereo-calibration, then reset it to false to start ORB-SLAM3 in the next execution.

 ### TODO
+La stereo non permette la subscription best effort delle camere. va fixato come nella stereo-inertial
 Controlla se sono stati fatti
 Aggiungi nodo ros con orbslam
 Stesso formato di: